anujdeshpande/awesome-hardware-production/README.md

 ## Blogs, RSS feeds, and one-off articles

+- [Bolt VC](https://blog.bolt.io) - Blog about hardware products and engineering.
 - [Bunnie Huang](https://www.bunniestudios.com) - Blog posts on electronics and hardware.
-- [The Crowd Supply Guide](https://www.crowdsupply.com/guide) - Guidelines on bringing a product from idea to shipping orders using crowdfunding.
+- [Crowd Supply Guide](https://www.crowdsupply.com/guide) - Guidelines on bringing a product from idea to shipping orders using crowdfunding.
-- [Bolt VC](https://blog.bolt.io) - Blog about hardware products and engineering.
+- [List of difference between prototyping and production](https://gist.github.com/anujdeshpande/8e8d533d6bc16ab40667c85aff171768) - Gist of the series of tweets from boldport on prototyping vs production.
 - [Prototyping vs Production](https://twitter.com/boldport/status/727162444724985857) - Series of tweets describing the difference between hardware prototyping and production.
-- [Comprehensive list of difference between prototyping and production](https://gist.github.com/anujdeshpande/8e8d533d6bc16ab40667c85aff171768) - Gist of the series of tweets from boldport on prototyping vs production.

 ## Components and Procurement

 - [Dragon Innovation](https://www.dragoninnovation.com/dragon-standard-bom) - Google Sheets template on BOM format.
+- [IC Package types](https://eesemi.com/ic-package-types.htm) -  Comprehensive list of all types of packages.
-- [Indian ecommerce stores for components](https://gist.github.com/anujdeshpande/5e9475a0c4cefebe1c5288576171a6ca) - List of Indian e-commerce stores for procuring components.
+- [Indian e-commerce stores for components](https://gist.github.com/anujdeshpande/5e9475a0c4cefebe1c5288576171a6ca) - List of Indian e-commerce stores for procuring components.
 - [Indispensability of Good Documentation](https://www.youtube.com/watch?v=aV_a5KIogCc) - Talk about schematics and BOM for electronics manufacturing.
-- [IC Package types](https://eesemi.com/ic-package-types.htm) -  Comprehensive list of all types of packages.

 ## Design for Manufacturing